New Belgrade: Inter-war period

 Though future New Belgrade's area was barely urbanized, it already contained the tallest structure, if not a proper building, in Belgrade.
-After Yugoslav government signed a deal with the Czechoslovakian Škoda Works for the purchase of 300 tanks in 1937, the Škoda decided to donate the towering construction as the parachuting attraction.
+After Yugoslav government signed a deal with the Czechoslovak Škoda Works for the purchase of 300 tanks in 1937, the Škoda decided to donate the towering construction as the parachuting attraction.
 The Škoda Tower, a "parachutists tower", was opened on 2 June 1938.
 The 74 m tall latticed steel construction was the tallest structure in Belgrade.
 The tower was an imposing and domineering structure, which, due to its height and position in the flat and low terrain, was visible from all parts of Belgrade from across the river.
 It was claimed to be the tallest facility of its kind in both Europe and the world.
 It was used both for the professional training of the parachutists, but also for the amateur jumps by the fair visitors.

 On 22 February 1941, mayor of Belgrade Jovan Tomić and architect Dragiša Brašovan held a press conference, announcing plans for the future.
 The plans were made for New Belgrade and the Sava's bank in "Old" Belgrade.
 The new town was to be built on 6 km2 and have 500,000 inhabitants, even though the entire Belgrade at that time had a bit over 350,000 people.
 Tomić issued a ban for the private owners to purchase the land, so that all land designated for the future town will remain city owned.
 He also asked from the state government to banish all private land owners on the Sava's right bank, located between the Belgrade Main railway station and the river and to confiscate the land.
 Further plans included the filling of the arm of the Danube and turning the Great War Island into the peninsula and erection of the monumental memorial on it.
 The project also included two new bridges across the Sava, which would connect the old and the new part of the city, one on the location of the modern Gazela bridge (which was built in 1970) and another in the continuation of the Nemanjina Street.
 Because of the latter bridge, Tomić planned to demolish the building of the Belgrade Main railway station and relocate the facility in the neighborhood of Prokop, thus clearing further 1 km2 of space for the commercial facilities.
 Construction of the new railway station in Prokop indeed began, but in 1977 and as of 2018 is still not finished, though in 2017 it took over the domestic transportation.

 In general (excluding Bežanija), on the territory of modern New Belgrade, urbanization between two world wars began on three locations: along the Sava bank, stretching from Sajmište to Ušće; workers settlement around Old Airport; informal settlement at Tošin Bunar, where modern Studentski Grad is today.
 Majority of the construction was informal.